 Three main functions of cutting fluid

-Quickly remove chips from the surface of the workpiece and prevent chips from scratching the surface of the workpiece.
+Efficiently removes chips from the surface of the workpiece to prevent scratching.

 Negative effects of cutting fluid